2021 Peruvian general election: Claims of fraud

 According to The Guardian, various international observers countered Fujimori's claims, stating that the election process was conducted in accordance with international standards.
 Observers from the Inter-American Union of Electoral Organizations, the Organization of American States, and the Progressive International denied any instances of widespread fraud and praised the accuracy of the elections.
 The Guardian also reported that analysts and political observers criticized Fujimori's remarks, noting that it made her appear desperate after losing her third presidential run in a ten-year period.
 Fernando Tuesta, political scientist from the Pontifical Catholic University of Peru, stated: "It's extremely regrettable that when the result is not favourable, that the candidate talks about fraud.
 It's terrible, ...
 They have been talking about fraud because they don't want to respect the result."
 On 9 June, Fujimori sought to have around 200,000 votes annulled and for 300,000 votes to be reviewed.

 On 10 June, the Peruvian Prosecution asked for the detention of Keiko on charges of violating the conditional liberty that she was granted during the open criminal process against her.
 On 17 June, Fujimori repeated claims of voter fraud.
 On 28 June, Fujimori traveled to the Government Palace and personally delivered demands to President Francisco Sagasti to initiate an audit of the results by international entities.
 On 30 June, several members of the Popular Force party traveled to the OAS Building in Washington, D.C., to publicize the voter fraud claims, with sociologist Francesca Emanuele condemning them as "coup plotters" during a press conference.
 On 2 July, Sagasti rejected a request to audit the second round of the election, and Fujimori accused Sagasti of abdicating his "great responsibility to ensure fair elections."
 On 19 July, Fujimori admitted her defeat but reaffirmed that "votes were stolen" from her.

-Coup allegations

-Rumors spread of a possible coup d'état against Castillo, if he were declared the official winner of the presidential election.
-A letter signed by almost one-hundred retired officers of the Peruvian armed forces was written calling on current military leaders in Peru to refuse recognizing the election of Castillo into the presidency.
-President Sagasti condemned the letter, stating: "They want to incite top commanders of the Army, Navy, and Air force to break the rule of law."